geometor/model/README.rst

 .. image:: https://img.shields.io/github/license/geometor/model.svg
    :target: https://github.com/geometor/model/blob/main/LICENSE

-**The symbolic heart of the GEOMETOR project.**
+**A symbolic engine for defining and verifying geometric constructions.**

 Overview
 --------

-``geometor.model`` is a Python library for defining and verifying geometric constructions with symbolic accuracy.
+``geometor.model`` is a symbolic engine for defining and verifying geometric constructions.
 It treats geometry not as a visual approximation, but as a rigorous system of information and operations.

 In this system: